-When the play begins, I will HEAR the sounds of a rainy day-rain falling and a thunder clap.
+When the play begins, I may hear loud music from the orchestra or sound effects like thunder or dogs barking.
 If these sounds are too loud or a little scary, I can cover my ears, put on my headphones or ask an adult for help.

-I will also SEE ACTORS come onto the stage and act like they are playing but have to go inside because it's raining.
-There's not real rain on the stage.
+I will also SEE ACTORS come onto the stage and begin to act out a story.
+If something happens that is scary or intense, I can remember that it's just pretend.
 The ACTORS are pretending so they can tell the story!